howerj/subleq/extra/ioccc/remarks.md

 * Numeric bases higher than 9 use upper case letters only.
 * "ms" uses a calibrated delay loop.
 Calibrated to work on my machine.
-* "do...loop" and are missing.
+* "do...loop" and associated words are missing.
 * The heat death of the universe will eventually render all efforts useless.